 It is a perfect choice for those who want to try and make homemade bread but are put off by the long process that needs to be followed for yeast based breads.
-This brown soda bread is quick to make and tastes amazing!
+This Irish soda bread is quick to make and tastes amazing!

-How to make Irish brown soda bread:
+How to make Irish soda bread

 Irish Brown Soda Bread

 - Preheat oven to 400° Fahrenheit (200° Celsius).

 - In a large mixing bowl, combine both flours, salt and baking soda and give everything a good mix until well combined.

 - Pour in buttermilk and mix with a wooden spoon until the flour has absorbed all the liquid.
 Now, use your hands to form a dough.
 You can do this either in the bowl or by transferring the dough onto a floured worktop (if the dough is thicker, you might need to knead it to come together 2 or 3 times).

 - Transfer the loaf onto a baking sheet lined with baking parchment and brush with egg wash (beaten egg).

 - Bake in a preheated oven at 400° Fahrenheit (200° Celsius) for 30 minutes or until the bread is golden brown on top and the bottom is hard (brown as well).